Okada Manila: Features

-Included in Okada Manila's amenities are The Retreat Spa, a full-service wellness center that offers luxury spa services; and PLAY, an indoor facility for the learning-oriented entertainment for kids.
+Included in Okada Manila's amenities are The Retreat Spa and PLAY, an indoor facility for kids.
 There is also an allotted 8409 sqm shopping area within the casino resort.

 The Fountain

 A large central fountain, dubbed as "The Fountain" is the centerpiece of the casino resort complex spanning 37464 sqm and costs US$30 million.
 The Fountain is dubbed as the largest multicolor dancing fountain in the world.

-The US$30 million fountain was designed by Los Angeles-based firm, WET.
+The US$30 million fountain was designed by Los Angeles–based firm, WET.
 The design was inspired from the "festive traditions of the Philippines", and the sampaguita (Jasminum sambac).
 The dancing fountain has 739 water nozzles which includes underwater robots which are proprietary of WET, 2,611 colored LED lights and 23 speakers.

 The Fountain at Okada Manila is the largest dancing fountain in the Philippines.
 Measuring 37464 sqm, the Okada Manila fountain is slightly smaller than The Dubai Fountain at the Burj Khalifa Lake in the United Arab Emirates.